 Large-deviation theory and coverage in mobile phone networks, PDF, University of Melbourne, 2015.

 A random walk through the history of random terms, PDF, Weierstrass Institute, 2015.

-If there are any errors in the Wikipedia articles I have contributed, please correct them.
 If there are errors, except for minor typos, in the technical reports, please email me.
 When writing these articles I am often also learning new material, so it's very possible I've misunderstood concepts and made blunders along the way.